-Insufficient investment in environmental controls, backup power and mechanical redundancy.
 Many project leaders have made the mistake of trusting basement-level growers or HVAC companies with no cannabis facility experience to design and size their systems.
 The wrong AC and dehumidification specs will ruin a cultivation facility before it starts.
-The equipment companies who can succeed at designing and installing these kinds of systems will have experience in cannabis facility design, or in some similar situation, such as data center management, indoor swimming pools, or food storage and refrigeration.
+The equipment companies who can succeed at designing and installing these kinds of systems will have experience in cannabis facility design, or in some similar situation, such as data center management, indoor swimming pools, or food storage and refrigeration

 Sometimes even when the right systems have been chosen, the budget isn’t provided for backup power and mechanical redundancy, which means a single AC failure (which is a “when” and not an “if”) means a significant financial loss and scheduling setback for the project.

-Starting from infected clones.
-Let me be clear.
-All cannabis flower producers have a very high chance of getting a microbial or insect infection from incoming clones.
+Let me be clear: All cannabis flower producers have a very high chance of getting a microbial or insect infection from incoming clones.
 To underscore that point, I can confidently say that I’ve never encountered a flower facility that’s been open for more than 2 years that hasn’t suffered some kind of clone-sourced pernicious plant infection.
 And when this happens, the quality and profitability of the project take a significant nose dive.